 *Most filers don’t have to go in for an interview if their paperwork is in order.

 The only bad news (other than the cost) is that it may take 8-9 months.
 The government is backlogged (at the time of this post) and most offices are running behind.
 Good thing you are waiting this out together, right?

 Here are some tips for the I-751 application:

 *You are eligible to apply once you are within 90 days of the expiration of her 2-year green card.
 Go ahead and send it once you reach this time frame, but don’t send it any earlier than that–otherwise your application will be rejected.

 *Documentation: The most important thing you can do to avoid delays is have complete documentation (evidence of relationship) in your initial application.
 They may ask for additional information if they aren’t satisfied with what you sent.
 The instruction form spells out the kind of documentation they are looking for, but here are a few additional ideas that will help:

 - Probably the most important thing you can do is provide copies of a Power of Attorney (POA), Living Will, and Last Will and Testament with you and your spouse listed as each other’s beneficiary or POA.
 If you don’t have any of these forms you can buy them at a place like US Legal Forms (the “Dave Ramsey special” is a good deal), fill them out, and get them signed/notarized.
 You can go to an attorney if your will is more complex.
-Legally binding documents like this are strong evidence that your lives are intertwined.
+I’m not saying you have to include these, but legally binding documents like this are strong evidence that your lives are intertwined.
 Birth certificates of children would also be very strong evidence if you have already started your family.